 iplicit’s costing software allows companies to maximise their outcomes by putting profit and loss data in a centralised system, where those with granted user permissions can bring their project expertise to the table – without needing to use resources designated only to the finance department.
 Real-time cost management and decision making is easier than ever, with key stakeholders able to access the information they need to make vital contributions based on a single version of the truth.

-iplicit’s cloud finance software makes effective project cost management easier and more productive than ever, for commercial businesses and charities alike
+iplicit’s cloud finance software makes effective project accounting easier and more productive than ever, for commercial businesses and charities alike

 The unique functionality of the software brings company-wide teams together, allowing critical financial decisions to be made with ease – helping projects to succeed.